Air date: November 11, 1960

-- Crapsack World: The pig-people live in some kind of fascist state where the Leader goes on rants about how there is only one standard for behavior and everyone must conform to it.
+- Crapsack World: The episode is set in some kind of fascist state where the Leader goes on rants about how there is only one standard for behavior and everyone must conform to it.
 Anyone who doesn't fit the Leader's appearance standards gets banished to distant villages for "freaks".
 We hear him rant about "glorious conformity".
 Say what you will about American beauty standards, at least we don't drive people out for falling short.
 And if all that isn't bad enough, the doctor makes a reference to the "extermination of undesirables" and raises at least the possibility that this might happen to Janet.

 - Dramatic Drop: The doctor drops his scissors as he says "no change at all!" following Janet's unveiling.

 - Emerging from the Shadows: The doctors do this when they reveal the difference in beauty standards.